-The number of residents (permanent and temporary) per building occupancy type is provided for each community in Table 3-3 and summarized graphically in Figure 3-3.
+The number of residents (permanent and temporary) per building occupancy type and within the XXL1 tsunami zone is provided for each community in Table 3-3 and summarized graphically in Figure 3-3.
 Apparent from both the table and figure are notable differences in where people live or visit among the communities.
-Permanent residents overwhelmingly reside in single-family dwellings, especially in the communities of Jeffers Garden (92%), Gearhart (93%), and Arch Cape (90%).
-Conversely, multi-family residential buildings are more common in Warrenton (24%), Seaside (21%), and Cannon Beach (20%).
+Permanent residents overwhelmingly reside in single-family dwellings, especially in the communities of Bayshore (95%), Gleneden Beach (87%), and Seal Rock (84%).
+Multi-family residential buildings in the XXL tsunami zone are more common in Otter Rock (100%), Newport (50%) and Depoe Bay (39%), and to a lesser extent at Waldport (26%).
+Countywide averages reflect the following: single-family residential (72%), manufactured housing (11%), multi-family residential (16%), and other (dorms, retirement homes, and summer camps) make up the remainder (1%).